Policy-Based Routing OpenWrt Package Documentation

 If you just use the private DNS queries (WARP), A Word About DNS-over-HTTPS applies.
 You can also disable WARP for your home WiFi to keep VPN Policy Routing affecting your mobile device.

 Some browsers, like Mozilla Firefox or Google Chrome/Chromium have DNS-over-HTTPS proxy built-in.
-Their requests to web-sites listed in policies cannot be properly routed if the resolver_set is set to either dnsmasq.ipset or dnsmasq.nftset.
+Their requests to web-sites listed in policies cannot be properly routed if the resolver_set is set to dnsmasq.nftset.
 To fix this, you can try either of the following:

-1. Disable the DNS-over-HTTPS support in your browser and use the OpenWrt’s net/https-dns-proxy (README on GitHub/jsDelivr) package with optional https-dns-proxy WebUI/luci app.
-You can then continue to use either dnsmasq.ipset or dnsmasq.nftset setting for the resolver_set in Policy-Based Routing.
+1. Disable the DNS-over-HTTPS support in your browser and use the OpenWrt’s net/https-dns-proxy (README on GitHub/jsDelivr) package with optional luci-app-https-dns-proxy WebUI/luci app.
+You can then continue to use dnsmasq.nftset setting for the resolver_set in Policy-Based Routing.

-2. Continue using DNS-over-HTTPS in your browser (which, by the way, also limits your options for router-level AdBlocking as described in net/simple-adblock README on GitHub/jsDelivr), you than would either have to switch the resolver_set to none.
-Please note, you will lose all the benefits of dnsmasq.ipset option.
+2. Continue using DNS-over-HTTPS in your browser (which, by the way, also limits your options for router-level AdBlocking as described in net/adblock-fast README on GitHub/jsDelivr), you than would either have to switch the resolver_set to none.
+Please note, you will lose all the benefits of the Resolver Set Support option.

 If you want to target traffic using HTTP/3 protocol, you can use the AUTO as the protocol (the policy will be either protocol-agnostic or TCP/UDP) or explicitly use UDP as a protocol.

-Due to the nature of IPv6, it’s not supposed to be routed same way as IPv4 with this package, but a fellow user has graciously contributed a gist detailing their experience to get IPv6 routing working.
+Due to the nature of IPv6, it’s not supposed to be routed as IPv4 is with this package.
+A fellow user has graciously contributed a gist detailing their experience to get IPv6 routing working.

 There are two following scenarios with VPN connections and Netflix/Amazon Prime/Hulu traffic.